hakavlad/r-test/README.md

 Run I/O bound task under memory pressure.

-This is a Python script that can:
+`r-test` is a Python script that can:
 - create the specified number of mebibyte files in the specified directory;
-- read the specified volume of files from the directory in random order and add the resulting volume to the list in memory.
+- read the specified volume of files from the directory in random order and add the resulting volume to the list in memory;
+- show time and average reading speed;
+- log results in the specified file.

+The script can be used, for example, to assess the impact of virtual memory settings (`vm.swappiness`, `vm.watermark_scale_factor`, multigen LRU Framework etc) on the efficiency of file caching, especially under memory pressure.
+The script allows you to evaluate the performance of I/O operations under memory pressure.

 ## Usage